Gravebird/Workin-title/README.md

 By holding down a key, the player will move once every second.
 By tapping a key, the player will move each press.

-The goal is to collect all 4 items in the maze.
+The goal is to collect all 4 items in the maze and then reach the exit before the time runs out.
+Time limit is 100 seconds.

 # AOB (Any Other Business)
 User is not able to go outside of the grid.